jrkerns/pylinac/docs/source/cbct_docs.rst

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

-* The phantom used must be an unmodified CatPhan 504.
+* The phantom used must be an unmodified CatPhan 504, 503, or 600.
-* All 4 of the relevant modules must be within the scan extent; i.e. one can't scan only part of the phantom.
+* All of the relevant modules must be within the scan extent; i.e. one can't scan only part of the phantom.

 **Pre-Analysis**